-- 7.1 RSE will be taught as part of the timetabled personal development curriculum in years 7 to 9, Science and RE curricula.
-In years 10 and 11, weekly personal development sessions will take place during form time.
-It will also be enhanced through drop down learning days.
+- 7.1 RSE will be taught as part of the timetabled curriculum in KS3-4, Science and Citizenship curricula.
+It will also be enhanced through super learning days.
 For students who are absent during these days catch up sessions will be provided. - 7.2 RSE is taught within the personal, social, health and economic (PSHE) education curriculum.
 Biological aspects of RSE are taught within the science curriculum, and other aspects are included in religious education (RE).